Obstetrics Patient Stories

 Dr. Jillian Scherer was new to the area and was taking new patients.
-She now sees everyone in Heidi’s family including her husband.
+She now sees everyone in Heidi’s family, including her husband.
 “She is just perfect,” Heidi said.
 “We enjoy seeing her.
-She is very easy to talk to and never makes anything awkward or like there is a question that you shouldn’t ask.”
+She is very easy to talk to and never makes anything awkward or acts like there is a question that we shouldn’t ask.”

 When Heidi had an issue come up that needed special attention, Dr. Scherer found a specialist that worked well for Heidi.
 “If it isn’t Dr. Scherer’s specialty, she is great about referring you to the best doctor she knows for the issue,” Heidi said.